 Once you go through security the offer gets even worse.
 You have a small duty free shop, a newsagent (selling some sweets and snacks), a coffee shop (with some sandwiches and snacks at rather high prices) and that’s pretty much it.
 Not much to offer and not much to do.
 So just trust me when I recommend you stay land side for as long as you possibly can.

-Unless you have access to the lounges, Starbucks is pretty much the only place enabling you to get some work done (and most importantly get that laptop charged before the flight)… unless you fancy sitting somewhere in the middle of a hall way, high jacking the cleaner’s socket (been there, done that, won’t recommend).
+Unless you have access to the lounges, Starbucks is pretty much the only place enabling you to get some work done (and most importantly get that laptop charged before the flight)… unless you fancy sitting somewhere in the middle of a hall way, high jacking the cleaner’s socket (been there, done that, wouldn’t recommend it).

 Schoenefeld airport is located to the south east of Berlin (it is actually sharing an airfield with the yet to be finished and opened BER airport), so ideal for any travel towards Cottbus, Dresden and the vicinity, as it means you don’t have to cross town along your journey.